DEV Community

 An exception is an event that occurs during the execution of a program that disrupts the normal flow of instructions.
 PHP uses exceptions to handle errors and other exceptional events.

-As in many other languages, an exception can be thrown, and caught.
-You can throw an exception using the throw keyword that in PHP 8 became an expression that may be used in any expression context, while in previous versions it was a statement that had to be in its own line.
+As in many other languages, an exception can be thrown and caught.
+You can throw an exception using the throw keyword, which in PHP 8 became an expression that may be used in any expression context, while in previous versions it was a statement that had to be in its line.

 To facilitate the catching of exceptions, the code should be surrounded by a try block that must have at least one matching catch or finally blocks.
-In case an exception gets thrown, and its current scope doesn’t have a catchable block, the exception will "bubble up" or be sent to a "higher scope".
+If an exception gets thrown and its current scope doesn’t have a catchable block, the exception will “bubble up” or be sent to a “higher scope”.

 If the handling of an exception implements both the catch and finally blocks, be advised that all finally blocks encountered in the way of the exception event will be executed, even when the event has already passed through the catch block.

-Finally, if an exception went all the way to the global scope without finding a matching catchable block, your code will terminate with a fatal error unless the app has a global exception handler set, like the one that Laravel has.
+Finally, if an exception goes all the way to the global scope without finding a matching catchable block, your code will terminate with a fatal error unless the app has a global exception handler, like the one that Laravel has.

 Content